m-clement/ProgrammingCR/README.md

 - ** We're currently here **
 	* Assignment
 		- Demonstrate how to modify an existing website with browser developer tools
+		- I changed a couple lines and removed the advertisements on this website: http://science.howstuffworks.com/question493.htm

 ### Objective 5: Web Site Development
 - Bootstrap website ( http://getbootstrap.com/ )